qingqingye/GT-bigDataAndDataAnalytics-machine-learning-way-to-predict-crime-situation-at-space--time-dimension/README.md

 Crime Map Visualization Interaction:

-1.The bottom slider defines the time range from Jan 1, 2009 to Nov 1, 2021.
+1.The bottom slider defines the time range from Jan 1, 2020 to Dec 1, 2021.
+The data presented in the time range from Jan 1, 2021 to Dec 1, 2021 are prediction results.
+The first half analyzes on previous crime data and aggregates on the density.
 Draw the slider to select a single day and view the heatmap.

 2.The dropdown bar defines the splitted hour range in a single day.
 Select one period and view its the heatmap data for a specific day chosen in step 1.